-The Caribbean Land Hermit Crab is an extremely popular terrarium animal that is very fascinating and easy to keep.
+The Caribbean Land Hermit Crab is an extremely popular terrarium animal that is quite fascinating to watch and easy to keep.
 Despite its name, it is anything but a loner and is known to live in massive groups of up to one hundred crabs!

 Since they have no exoskeleton on the back half of their bodies, hermit crabs inhabit the empty shells produced by snails and other animals.
 They change to new shells as they grow, but also change to shells of the same size simply for the sake of variety.
-It is vital that any hermit crab habitat has several empty shells for hermit crabs to change shells at any time.
-While hermit crabs are typically peaceful with one another, they are known to fight over each other’s shells when empty shells are not available.
+It is vital that any hermit crab habitat has several empty shells so that hermit crabs can change shells at any time.
+While hermit crabs are typically peaceful with one another, they are known to fight over each others' shells when empty shells are not available.

 Since hermit crabs inhabit many coastal areas, they require sources of both de-chlorinated freshwater and saltwater bathing and drinking areas.
 This can be achieved by simply providing a non-metal bowl of each in the terrarium.
-The bowl should be deep enough for crabs to submerge and get water in their shells, but also easily climb out of the water bowl.
-Rocks or small driftwood pieces can be added to the bowls to aid in entrance/exit.
-Hermit crabs are remarkable climbers, so secure driftwood pieces should be added to the terrarium to allow climbing.
+The bowl should be deep enough for crabs to submerge and get water in their shells, but also shallow enough so that the crabs can easily climb out of the water bowl.
+Rocks or small driftwood pieces can be added to the bowls to aid in their entering and exiting.
+Hermit crabs are remarkable climbers, so secure driftwood pieces should be added to the terrarium to allow for climbing.
 Take care to place the driftwood so that the crabs cannot climb out of the aquarium.

 The best option for heating a hermit crab terrarium is a heat bulb.
-The many UVB bulbs sold for reptiles are excellent in providing heat and light.
-There are even many red and black lights for nighttime heating as well.
-Under tank heaters are also an option, but can sometimes be problematic with the burrowing habits of hermit crabs.
+The numerous UVB bulbs that are typically sold for reptiles are excellent in providing heat and light.
+There are even many red and black lights used for nighttime heating as well.
+Under-tank heaters are also an option, but can sometimes be problematic with the burrowing habits of hermit crabs.
 If a hermit crab burrows to the bottom of its habitat, it can possibly be burned by getting too close to the under tank heater.
 Ideally, the hermit crab habitat should have a thermometer on the warmer basking side as well as the cooler side of the aquarium.
-There should be a roughly 10° difference between the warmer and cooler side of the terrarium.
+There should be a roughly 10° F difference between the warmer and cooler side of the terrarium.

-Hermit crabs are omnivorous scavengers, so they are not difficult to feed.
-They do need a varied diet, however.
+Hermit crabs are omnivorous scavengers, so they are not difficult to feed; however, they do need a varied diet.
 A high quality, spirulina-rich invertebrate food is a good staple, but should be supplemented with pesticide-free vegetables and fruits, plain grains, and calcium such as powdered cuttlebone.

 If you would like to learn more about land hermit crabs, simply do a quick Internet search and you will find a wealth of knowledge from a variety of very reliable websites dedicated to this unique, fascinating animal.